-Do not attach or place objects on the front and front knee airbag covers.
+Do not attach or place objects on the front and driver's knee and front passenger's knee airbag covers.
 Objects on the covers marked SRS AIRBAG could interfere with the proper operation of the airbags or be propelled inside the vehicle and hurt someone if the airbags inflate.